cfsengineering/CEASIOMpy/README.md

 :scroll: CEASIOMpy is maintained by [CFS Engineering](https://cfse.ch/) and [Airinnova](https://airinnova.se/).
 CEASIOMpy is under the [Apache License 2.0](https://github.com/cfsengineering/CEASIOMpy/blob/main/LICENSE).

-:book: The Documentation of CEASIOMpy is integrated in this repository and can be read in document like this one.
+:book: The Documentation of CEASIOMpy is integrated in this repository and can be read in documents like this one.
 Follow links to find the information that you are looking for.

 ## Table of contents